 The Cowichan Valley is a multicultural region with a proud First Nations heritage.
 Cowichan (Quw’utsun’) means ‘land warmed by the sun’ in the Coast Salish language.
 We are located on Vancouver Island midway between Nanaimo and Victoria and we have the warmest average temperatures in Canada.
-Spectacular scenery, lakes, mountains and ocean (as well as great outdoor recreation opportunities) await you.

 The Cowichan Valley consists of many small and welcoming rural communities.
 Harrowsmith Country Life magazine has described our idyllic setting as the best spot for rural living in Canada.
 Art and music are tightly woven into the cultural fabric of the region, and residents’ pride in their community.